-As foreigners looking voyeuristically into this culture we appropriated the French term “flâneur” to describe an outsider’s experience of the city.
-For the video we plan to move through that era using digital avatar/marionettes created using motion capture technology and three-dimensional scans of dance performers.
+As foreigners looking voyeuristically into this culture, the artists appropriated the French term “flâneur” to describe an outsider’s experience of the city.
+For the video they move through that era using digital avatar/marionettes created using motion capture technology and three-dimensional scans of dance performers.
 These marionettes have the advantage of being weightless, a property most resistant to dance, and they will appear graceful, without the consciousness that afflicts their human counterparts. flâneur will take the viewer through the cultural changes sweeping the era using these marionettes and three-dimensional architectural models.
-We plan to deconstruct both the human and the architectural models similarly to the way we have treated the figure in the past, to rupture, puncture, section and unfold their skins as a means to re-visualize them and to explore their volumes in unique ways.
-We are approaching the narrative of the piece as a fairy tale and collage.
-By referencing two writers of the period, Friedrich Nietzsche and his influential approach to architecture, and Carlo Collodi, author of The Adventures of Pinocchio, we intend to abstract and meld these divergent sources into a contemporary whole and to also introduce a sense of transcendence into the work.
+The artists plan to deconstruct both the human and the architectural models similarly to the way they have treated the figure in the past, to rupture, puncture, section and unfold their skins as a means to re-visualize them and to explore their volumes in unique ways.
+They are approaching the narrative of the piece as a fairy tale and collage.
+By referencing two writers of the period, Friedrich Nietzsche and his influential approach to architecture, and Carlo Collodi, author of The Adventures of Pinocchio, the artists intend to abstract and meld these divergent sources into a contemporary whole and to also introduce a sense of transcendence into the work.

 Collaborating since 1991, Lilla LoCurto and Bill Outcault are artists whose work concerns itself with the frailty of the human body.
 In 1999, using a whole body scanner in collaboration with anthropologists, cartographers and a computer scientist the artists produced three-dimensional, photographic maps of their bodies.
 With custom software, written in collaboration with mathematicians, they were able to deconstruct and remap the scanned figure generating choreographed imagery that was made into video animations.
 Currently, with an art and technology residency at the Wexner Center and in collaboration with OSU’s departments of dance and theater and ACCAD, they are venturing into a new body of work that is moving away from animation as their sole footage source.
 The work will again include the use of a whole body scanner but will also incorporate video and motion capture of actors and dancers to create a collage of sorts to blend with the animation.